RNAGIT/Daily_Collection/README.md

 Entries with existing emails are skipped safely.
 Remove the `SEED_ADMINS` variable afterwards to avoid accidental reseeding.

+## SMS Notifications (Notify.lk)

+To enable SMS receipts:

+1. Create an account at [notify.lk](https://notify.lk/) and activate your sender ID.
+2. Generate an API key and note your `user_id`, `api_key`, and approved `sender_id`.
+3. Add the values to `.env.local` (`NOTIFYLK_USER_ID`, `NOTIFYLK_API_KEY`, `NOTIFYLK_SENDER_ID`).
+4. Restart the dev server or redeploy so the environment variables are loaded.

+When a payment is recorded you can trigger SMS receipts from the Payments screen.

 ## Operational Notes

 - **JWT Cookies:** `AUTH_COOKIE` is httpOnly and same-site `lax`; update `JWT_SECRET` in production and rotate regularly.
-- **Email Receipts:** If SMTP is not configured, emails fall back to logging the payload — useful in development.
+- **Receipts:** Email and SMS notices are triggered manually from the Payments screen.
+If SMTP is not configured, emails fall back to logging the payload — useful during development.
 - **Bluetooth Pairing:** Browsers require secure contexts (HTTPS) and user gesture to initiate device discovery.
 - **MongoDB Connections:** The connection helper caches the Mongoose instance to avoid handler cold-start churn.